hundredrabbits/thebook/north_pacific_logbook.md

 At this point in the trip, I've reached maximum annoyance with sailing itself, made worst by my own hunger, accumulated tiredness and the fact that I don't have anymore clean pants to wear.
 I've got to choose the pair that stinks the least, or the one that is the least clammy.
 Tough choice.
 My fleece stinks too, I can't stand it.
 It smells old, damp and well-worn.
 I keep wearing it though, just like I keep wearing the same pair of blue wool socks.
 I shake the salt crystals out of my wool socks, then back on my feet they went.
 Devine's been wearing the same pants since the start.
 Our clothes are definitely looking past their prime, 39 days of cold and wet sailing will do that.
 It's actually been 40 days, but since we've experienced July 1st twice I like to subtract that day, it makes me feel better to pretend that we haven't reached 40 days just yet.

 ##### 1200
-We open our "1,852 km (1000 nm) to Vancouver Island" prize, the bag of sliced renkon (lotus root) preserved in a sweet soy sauce.
+We open our "under 1,852 km (1000 nm) to Vancouver Island" prize, the bag of sliced renkon (lotus root) preserved in a sweet soy sauce.
 We're doing quite poorly on the 'fresh vegetable front'.
 We do have a few old white potatoes left, but that's it.

 We ate the lotus root with some soft tofu, short grain white rice with bits of shredded [nori](#nori), accompanied by a glass of red wine and some dekopon yokan (orange-flavored red bean cake) for desert.
 After dinner, I went to steer, then I switched places with Devine for an hour so I could have a break before the start of my first long shift.